 Elsa is great at comforting me when I’m sad.
 I’ve lost count the amount of times i’ve lay on my bed and cried into her fur.
 She never flinches.
 She just lets me then occasionally licks my hand (gross, I know) to let me know she’s there.
 It makes me feel as good as I would if my mum hugged me.
 In rough times she’s been right there beside me like she knows how much I need her.
 She was great at comforting me when I lost my Grandpa and Grandad.
 I really don’t know what I’d do without her.

 When I got Elsa I had no idea how to look after a cat, but she’s actually the most low maintenance pet I’ve ever had.
 As long as I feed her, giver her fresh water, keep her litter tray clean and brush her, she’s happy.
 Yeah, I pay insurance for her, and her yearly vaccination isn’t cheap but she’s worth it.
 She is part of our family now and worth every penny.
 Please think long and hard before you adopt a pet.
-They’re a living creature and do need to be cared for and they do cost money.
+They’re a living creature and do need to be cared for and they do cost money for supplies.
 I’m going to be there for Elsa for her whole life just as she’s there for me.